Colorectal Cancer Screening (PDQ®)

 - Tests are used to screen for different types of cancer.

-- Four tests are used to screen for colorectal cancer:
+- Five types of tests are used to screen for colorectal cancer:

 Tests are used to screen for different types of cancer.